dpltr22/starter-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

-Alice Bighetti is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.
+Hello!
+My name is Dylan and I am currently a Masters Student at the University of Zurich in Switzerland.

+My research interests encompass political online behavior of general citizens as well as political elites.
+How do these individuals behave on social media platforms and how do they present themselves?
+What kind of information and content polarizes people?
+To understand these questions I study web-tracking data of citizens and everything political elites put online.

+My masters thesis is about how citizens perceive their own news media consumption online in comparison to the actual bias they encounter.

-{{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.
+{{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}Curriculum Vitae{{< /staticref >}}.